delving/delving/README_FIRST.txt

 ------------------------

 The Europeana Core environment contains the following modules:
-    - Database Module (This module contains all the database access objecs, etc. It is required by the portal and dashboard modules).
+    - Core Module (This module contains all the database access objecs, etc. It is required by the portal and dashboard modules).
     - API Module (This module contains the cache, resolve, and websearch api's)
     - Portal-lite Module (This module contains all the web-gui code of the Open Source Version.
 It requires database, portal-core and query module.)